Xicotencatl I: Conquest of the Aztec Empire

+After the conquest

+After Spanish control over Tenochtitlan was established, Xicohtencatl resumed.
+By his petition, one of his sons was sent with two other Tlaxcaltec noblemen as an embassy to King Charles I of Spain in Europe.
+He died in 1522.
+Following his death, noblemen from the rival Tlaxcallan city-state of Ocotelolco took control of the confederacy.

+His daughter María Luisa gave birth to Pedro de Alvarado's children, Pedro and Leonor Alvarado Xicohténcatl.
+His great-grandson Captain Don Joaquin Buenaventura de la Paz was the founder of the Tlaxcalan settlement of San Esteban de Nueva Tlaxcala near Saltillo, Coahuila, Mexico in the year 1591.

 Poetry

 One song or poem attributed to Xicotencatl is known.
 It is recorded in the Cantares mexicanos (fols.
 57v.–58r.), a collection of Nahuatl songs probably compiled in the last third of the 16th century for Bernardino de Sahagún, and concerns the flower wars conducted between Tlaxcala and the states of the Aztec Triple Alliance.